Nikhilraj081/shopping-cart-app/README.md

 # Shopping-cart-app

-Welcome to the Shopping Cart Services Frontend Application!
-This application serves as the user interface layer for interacting with our backend services, delivering a seamless and intuitive shopping experience to our users.
+Welcome to the Shopping-cart-app Frontend Application!
+This application serves as the user interface layer for interacting with our backend services (shopping-cart-service), delivering a seamless and intuitive shopping experience to our users.
 Built with modern frontend technologies, our application leverages powerful frameworks and libraries to provide robust functionality and responsive design.

 ## Technologies Used:
 Framework: React.js